 It’s important to take your medication as your doctor prescribed since it will likely give you the best chance of feeling better.
-However, for a number of reasons, many patients find it hard to take medications exactly as prescribed.
+However, for a number of reasons, many patients find it hard to properly follow medication regimens.
 In fact, it’s so hard that over 50% of US adults don’t take their medication as prescribed.
-This post provides tips to take medication as prescribed that will help you avoid medication related problems.
+This post provides tips that will make it easier for you to take your medication as prescribed.

 How important is it to take medication as prescribed?